alaskasquirrel/Geek-Podcasts/README.md

 * [Fragmented](http://fragmentedpodcast.com/) - An Android Developer Podcast.
 * [Full Stack Radio](http://www.fullstackradio.com/) - A podcast for developers interested in building great software products.
 * [Functional Geekery](http://www.functionalgeekery.com) - Functional Geeks, Geeking Functionally.
+* [Future Talk](https://curiosity.emdgroup.com/future-talk/) - Future Talk is a podcast series from Merck KGaA, Darmstadt, Germany bringing together leading scientists and entrepreneurs to discuss and reflect on the future of science and technology.
 * [Fw:Thinking](http://www.fwthinking.com/podcasts/) - It's about technology.
 It's about humanity.
 It's about our future.
 It's Fw:Thinking.
 * [Garbage](http://garbage.fm/) - A podcast about technology by two OpenBSD developers.
 * [Get Up and Code](http://getupandcode.com/) - Get Up and Code is a podcast about fitness for programmers and software developers.
 Every week, John Sonmez, helps you lose weight, refactor your diet and get in shape.